preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/index.rst

 Publishing Apps settings in Omnia 6.5
 ========================================

-This is an ongoing preliminary documentation for functionality to come in Omnia 6.5.

-The following settings are available in Omnia 6.5:
+The following settings are available in Omnia 6.5 and later:

 .. image:: publishing-65.png